bogdana-elena/pokemon-crawler/README.md

 * Persist more stats and abilities
 * Use the Django template to add a button that triggers the crawler
 * Display the data via the Django template
-* Add tests for the views, models and crawler (by mocking the API response)
+* Add tests for the views, models and crawler
+-- for views call the get request and build the url using reverse() -- for models check the right data gets saved with no duplicates -- for the crawler mock the Poke API response

 * Use the pokemon data to create contests between them in a responsive Django web app